Edgar Snow: Red Star Over China

 In the first four weeks after its publication, Red Star over China sold over 12,000 copies, and it effectively made Snow world-famous.
 The book quickly became a "standard" introduction to the early Communist movement in China.
+His literary agent in Japan, Yoko Matsuoka translated the book, as well as many of his other works, into Japanese.

 China during World War II

 After the Japanese invasion of China in 1937, the Snows became founding members of the Chinese Industrial Cooperative Association (Indusco).
 The goal of Indusco was to establish workers' cooperatives in areas which were not controlled by the Japanese, through which Chinese workers would be provided with steady employment, education, consumer and industrial goods, and the opportunity to manage their own farms and factories.
 Snow's work in Indusco mainly involved his chairmanship of the Membership and Propaganda Committee, which managed public and financial support.
 Indusco was eventually successful in creating 1,850 workers' cooperatives.
 Snow again visited Mao in Yan'an in 1939.

 Snow reported on the Nanking Massacre (December 1937 to February 1938), and he even reported on Japanese reactions to it, stating: In Shanghai a few Japanese deeply felt the shame and the humiliation.
 I remember, for example, talking one evening to a Japanese friend, a liberal-minded newspaper man who survived by keeping his views to himself, and whose name I withhold for his own protection.
 "Yes, they are all true," he unexpectedly admitted when I asked him about some atrocity reports, "only the facts are actually worse than any story yet published."
 There were tears in his eyes and I took his sorrow to be genuine.
 His report on the Nanking Massacre appeared in his 1941 book Scorched Earth.

 Snow met Wataru Kaji, and his wife, Yuki Ikeda.
 Both Kaji and Ikeda survived a Japanese bombing attack on Wuchang and met him at the Hankow Navy YMCA.
 Snow met them again a year later in Chongqing and he was reminded that:

 Japan was full of decent people like them who, if they had not had their craniums stuffed full of Sun goddess myths and other imperialist filth, and been forbidden access to 'dangerous thoughts,' and been armed by American and British hypocrites, could easily live in a civilized co-operative world if any of us could provide one.

+His time reporting on the Second Sino-Japanese War would appear in his 1941 book "The Battle For Asia".